grawk/nemo-page/documentation/models/template-object.md

 `@returns {Promise}` Resolves sucessfully if the element becomes present within the wait timeout and unsuccessfully if it does not.

 ### waitForNotPresent(data, baseElement)
-Waits for the element which matches based on the data passed in to no longer be present on the page. **NOTE** waitForNotPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for the element which matches based on the data passed in to no longer be present on the page.

 `@argument data {Object}` - The data to be used by the locator template.